jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 >	![Failed Build](/tutorials/jazzrtc/images/build3_failure.jpg "Failed Build")

-On the deployment page, click the build to access the logs.
+In the history section of the deployment page, click the build to access the build logs and test results.

 >	![Click Build](/tutorials/jazzrtc/images/build_log.jpg "Click Build")

 ---
-##Fixing the bug
+#####Fixing the bug

 Let's revert the code in WordCounterFinderTest.java to its previous state and deliver the change.